ytthuan/LeoSQLServerRServices/RetailForecasting/R/Readme.md

-This is the R (Microsoft ML Server) code for Retail Forecasting template using SQL Server R Services.
+This is the R (Microsoft ML Server) code for Retail Forecasting template using SQL Server ML Services.

 Two modeling solutions are provided for this template :